 Overview of the Arctic Dreams Mattress

-Here’s a quick video overview of the mattress.
+Here’s a quick video overview of the hybrid version of the mattress.

 After you place your order it will arrive in a box at your doorstep like the one below.
 It took about a week for mine to arrive.
 They are made in Arizona so shipping is fast.

 How Much does the Arctic Dreams Mattress Cost?

 Below are the prices of both models, the encased coil and foam core.
 You also get an additional discount at the Dreamfoam website that is automatically applied.